 Which Marigold to Use?

 In a study conducted by Dutch researches, 800 varieties of marigolds were grown in hopes of finding answers to reducing hurtful nematode populations.
 Marigolds have been known to be attracted to marigold roots but are killed when they try to feed due to the release of ozone from the root.

 The use of marigolds in cover cropping and companion planting must be live to control harmful nematodes.
 Also, the full benefit is only achieved when the entire area is covered with marigolds, so cover cropping is a more reliable method.

 In the study, the French marigold has proven to be the most effective, while the Single Gold marigold provided almost 99 percent of the nematode control.
 Just something to think about if you use marigolds for companionship.

 So, Will You Try Companion Planting?

-You know the benefits.
-You know the companions.
-You know the research.
+You know the benefits and the companions.
+Now, you know the research.
 Will you still practice companion planting?

 In this post, I’ve given you examples of the companions that grow great together as well as a cheat sheet you can take with you to remind you.
 You can use it when you’re planning out your garden space.

 Also keep in mind plants that don’t like to be planted near each other.
 Common examples of this are: beans do not like onions or garlic, cabbage is not a companion of tomatoes, and potatoes do not do well with vine crops, tomatoes or sunflowers.